FisoRenne/Personal-Portfolio/README.md

 Module 2 Challenge
-Created a person portfolio; still need to add work and make clickable features link to projects.
+Created a person portfolio using CSS, HTML, and flexboxes.
+Have added links to Projects 1 and 2.